How to Install Jenkins on CentOS or Rocky Linux

 The location is displayed on the Getting Started / Unlock Jenkins page.

-The system will display an alphanumeric code.
+The terminal output displays an alphanumeric code.
 Copy this code and paste it into the password field.
 Then click Continue.

-Jenkins will prompt you to install plugins.
+3. Jenkins prompts you to install plugins.
 It is recommended that you Install suggested plugins.
 You can always change or customize plugins later.

-The last page will display the Instance Configuration.
-This shows the hostname Jenkins is configured for.
-This is usually the same hostname you typed into your browser to access the Getting Started page.
+5. The last page allows you to configure the Jenkins instance.
+This shows the Jenkins hostname.
+It is usually the same hostname you used to access the Getting Started page.
 If you do not create an admin user, there will be a warning.

-This step takes you to the Jenkins dashboard where you can create new jobs.
+6. After you complete the Jenkins configuration, the Jenkins dashboard appears, where you can create new jobs.

 Jenkins dashboard homepage where you can start new jobs.